benjaminburkhardt/ConnectBox_WifiBackend/README.md

 Set the ip to the connect box and the password in config.py The file ``toggle-wifi.py`` contains the code to toggle the 2.4ghz wifi signal.

+Or

+1. Install project and dependencies on Raspberry Pi
+2. Set your Connectbox ip and password in config.py
+3. User Siri Shortcut for iOS to toggle Wifi: https://www.icloud.com/shortcuts/436cf7b5e1a14bcfa8709561b4406595

 Development
 -----------